Urbanity and nature

 The name Moabit goes back to the first inhabitants, French Huguenots, who planted mulberry trees and bred silkworms.
 They named their new home after the biblical land of Moab, terre de Moab, the Moabiterland.

-Whether you live in the Zoo area or in another district, You should not miss the museums in Tiergarten: The Bauhaus Archive, a late work by Walter Gropius, located directly on the Landwehr Canal, documents the history of this school so important for modern design.
+Whether you live in the Zoo area or in another district, you should not miss the museums in Tiergarten: The Bauhaus Archive, a late work by Walter Gropius, located directly on the Landwehr Canal, documents the history of this school that was so important for modern design.

 The Kulturforum forms the cultural centre of West Berlin.
 It was originally planned as a counterpart to the Museum Island in the east of the city.
 The cultural forum includes the world-famous Philharmonie, the home of the Berlin Philharmonic and Nationalgalerie, a world-class museum focusing on European painting from the 13th to the 18th century.
 Take a little time and discover the masterpieces of past eras.
 Do you prefer modern art?
 Then go on a voyage of discovery at the Museum für Gegenwartskunst in the Hamburger Bahnhof.